 Here I’ll address some of the key points of the ‘anti- inflammatory’ diets:

-In the Question 1 I explain about whether there is a need to eliminate foods from the diet.
+In the first question I explain about whether there is a need to eliminate foods from the diet.

 FURTHER INFORMATION FROM ENZ: